-I’ve been working with people, their bodies, and their challenges for 23 years.
-It’s not the path I thought I’d take when I was younger and working up the corporate ladder in strategic financial marketing and chasing promotions.
+I’ve been working with people and their wellbeing for 23 years.
+It’s not the path I thought I’d take when I was younger, working with numbers and chasing promotions in strategic financial marketing.
 But thank god I realised one day that it was never going to be the life for me.
-The fitness job that was my hobby became my full time job and a wonderful, twisty, fulfilling path lay ahead from there.
+The fitness job that was then my hobby became my full time job and a wonderful, twisty, fulfilling path lay ahead from there.

-Fitness teaching became personal training, became sports coaching, became rehab training.
-At the heart of it all was connecting with people, helping them moved and supporting them through the challenges they were dealing with – be that challenges they chose to take on, or dealing with the ones that life threw at them.
+Fitness teaching became personal training, became sports coaching and tutoring, became rehab training, became pilates therapy and teaching yoga.
+At the heart of it all was connecting with people, helping them move and supporting them through the challenges they were dealing with – be that challenges they chose to take on, or dealing with the ones that life threw at them.

 My practice is based on values of compassion, respect, non-judgement, integrity and trust.
 I work with each person in the context of their whole self and meeting them where they were at.
 I work privately from my home therapy room, and I am also part of the team at TRC Edinburgh working with adolescents and young adults who are experiencing eating disorders.
 I lecture at Edinburgh university and consult on eating disorder protocol within sport and exercise facilities.

 When I'm not working I can regularly be found trotting round the Pentlands hill in my trail shoes, weaving through the mountain bike trails at Glentress or getting my snowboard out on white stuff.
 I adore reading, drawing, being in pyjamas and harping on at my husband that we ‘must get a dog’.